Home AI/ML How to Create Trendy, Modern Presentations with High-Quality Content Using Gemini NotebookLM

 NotebookLM prompt: “What is the current global AI market size and projected growth through 2030?
 Give me the specific numbers and sources.”

-Design: A single massive number in the center of the slide — for example, “$407B” in 120pt bold white text.
-Below it, a single line: “Global AI Market, 2025 → $1.8T by 2030.”
-Source citation in small text at the bottom.
-Dark background, green accent (#10B981) on the growth percentage.
-This is the “billboard” slide — one stat, massive impact.
+Design: A single substantial number is placed at the centre of the slide, for example “$407B” in 120pt bold white text.
+Below it appears a single line: “Global AI Market, 2025 → $1.8T by 2030.”
+A source citation is placed in small text at the bottom.
+A dark background and a green accent (#10B981) on the growth percentage complete the layout.
+This is the “billboard” slide: one statistic, substantial impact.

 Slide 4: Key Trends